Leatherback sea turtle: National and local initiatives

 Several Caribbean countries started conservation programs, such as the St. Kitts Sea Turtle Monitoring Network, focused on using ecotourism to highlight the leatherback's plight.
 On the Atlantic coast of Costa Rica, the village of Parismina has one such initiative.
 Parismina is an isolated sandbar where a large number of leatherbacks lay eggs, but poachers abound.
 Since 1998, the village has been assisting turtles with a hatchery program.
 The Parismina Social Club is a charitable organization backed by American tourists and expatriates, which collects donations to fund beach patrols.
 In Dominica, patrollers from DomSeTCo protect leatherback nesting sites from poachers.

 Mayumba National Park in Gabon, Central Africa, was created to protect Africa's most important nesting beach.
 More than 30,000 turtles nest on Mayumba's beaches between September and April each year.

 In mid-2007, the Malaysian Fisheries Department revealed a plan to clone leatherback turtles to replenish the country's rapidly declining population.
 Some conservation biologists, however, are skeptical of the proposed plan because cloning has only succeeded on mammals such as dogs, sheep, cats, and cattle, and uncertainties persist about cloned animals' health and lifespans.
 Leatherbacks used to nest in the thousands on Malaysian beaches, including those at Terengganu, where more than 3,000 females nested in the late 1960s.
 The last official count of nesting leatherback females on that beach was recorded to be a mere two females in 1993.

 In Brazil, reproduction of the leatherback turtle is being assisted by the Brazilian Institute of Environment and Renewable Natural Resources' projeto TAMAR (TAMAR project), which works to protect nests and prevent accidental kills by fishing boats.
 The last official count of nesting leatherback females in Brazil yielded only seven females.
 In January 2010, one female at Pontal do Paraná laid hundreds of eggs.
 Since leatherback sea turtles had been reported to nest only at Espírito Santo's shore, but never in the state of Paraná, this unusual act brought much attention to the area, biologists have been protecting the nests and checking their eggs' temperature, although it might be that none of the eggs are fertile.

 Australia's Environment Protection and Biodiversity Conservation Act 1999 lists D. coriacea as vulnerable, while Queensland's Nature Conservation Act 1992 lists it as endangered.
+This nearly extinct species now faces threats due to plastic pollution and many modern day factors.